CodingWarrior33/Scratch-Ye-Heads/README.md

 - The stage where the output will be shown is already set up and the characters are implemented.
 - Just think of the logic and drag-n-drop blocks and progress.

+## Output Format:
+- Make a word file locally and save as `Scratch`
+- Make Sure you save the project as sharable.
+Click on `Share` at the top to make the project sharable.
+- Copy link of the project and save it in the word file with Task1/ Task2/ Task3 as the heading.

 ## Task 1 : Beetles in Love ( Estimated Time : 25 mins )

 `A dung beetle couple in love constantly proves that you still can be in love living on shit...`